Last updated in March 2017

 Last updated in March 2016

 Political relations between Ecuador and Germany go back a long way.
 The main issues addressed during recent bilateral visits in both directions were economic relations, development cooperation, environmental policy and drug control.

 At parliamentary level, a seven-member German-Ecuadorian Parliamentary Friendship Group was constituted in the Ecuadorian parliament (Asamblea Nacional) in spring 2014, headed by the MP Carlos Bergmann of the governing Alianza País.
 In October 2014, it met in Quito with a delegation of the German Bundestag’s Parliamentary Friendship Group for Relations with the States of South America.
-A return visit is planned for November 2015.
-A visit to Ecuador by a delegation of the Bundestag’s Committee on the Environment Nature Conservation, Building and Nuclear Safety, which was scheduled for December 2014, was cancelled following objections by the Ecuadorian government.
+A return visit took place in November 2015.
+Visits to Ecuador by a delegation of the Bundestag’s Committee on the Environment Nature Conservation, Building and Nuclear Safety, which were scheduled for December 2014 and March 2016, were cancelled following objections by the Ecuadorian government.

 Of Germany’s political foundations, the Friedrich Ebert Foundation, the Hanns Seidel Foundation and the Rosa Luxemburg Foundation currently have offices in Ecuador.

 Within the EU, Germany is one of Ecuador’s principal trading partners and the most important exporter of goods to Ecuador.
 According to Federal Statistical Office figures, in 2015 German exports to Ecuador were worth EUR 417 million and German imports from Ecuador EUR 500 million.
 This means that 4.71 per cent of Ecuador’s total exports went Germany in 2015 and Ecuador accounted for 0.5 per cent of German imports.